cesanta/mongoose-os/docs/mongoose-iot-firmware/filesystem.md

 title: Filesystem
 ---

-Smart.js uses SPIFFS filesystem on some of the boards (e.g. ESP8266, CC3200).
+Mongoose IoT uses SPIFFS filesystem on some of the boards (e.g. ESP8266, CC3200).
 SPIFFS is a flat filesystem, i.e. it has no directories.
-To provide the same look at feel on all platforms, Smart.js uses flat filesystem on all architectures.
+To provide the same look at feel on all platforms, Mongoose IoT uses flat filesystem on all architectures.

 Below there is a quick description of the files and their meaning.
 System